wbcbz7/sndlib-watcom/README.md

   Either way, this driver is recommended to be used on classic GUS or GUS Ace only, MAX/PnP should work better with WSS driver (still not tested on those cards)

-  `detect()` first reads settings from ULTRASND variable, then:

-  - if IO base address is unknown, common IO ranges (0x220...0x280) are probed for GF1 presence. if GF1 reset/detection success, current IO base address is saved
-  - if IRQ/DMA is unknown, current IRQ/DMA settings are read from register 2xB
+  `detect()` reads settings from ULTRASND variable.
+Since IRQ/DMA setting registers (2xB) seem to be write-only on classic GUS, they can't be used for detection, and manual probing is not implemented yet, so you MUST have valid ULTRASND variable or pass valid IRQ/DMA settings in `deviceInfo` structure, else device initialization will fail.

 ### 4. Windows Sound System, GUS MAX/PnP